harsitbindhani123/Fyle-Web-Developer-Assignment-/README.md

 # Fyle-Web-Developer-Assignment
 # Key Languages : HTML,CSS,Java Script + JQuery
-This is the first project of web developement assogned by Fyle.
+This is the first project of web developement assigned by Fyle.